 Any discerning visitor to Sicily must become quickly acquainted with the island’s astonishing range of delicious cheeses, the most famous being Ricotta and Pecorino.
 Produced from ewes’ milk, Pecorino Siciliano is a perennial with cheese aficionados across the world, often flavored in Sicily with peppercorns or other spices.
 It is produced throughout the island and is usually served grated over pasta, thanks to its ideal crumbly texture and potent flavor.
 Caciocavallo is another top artisan cheese produced from cows’ milk and aged for at least eight months before release.
 Again, Caciocavallo is ideal for grating over pasta dishes; this cheese is no shrinking violet and will stand up to potent flavors.

-Those with a sweet tooth are also well-catered for in Sicily, a legacy that dates back to Arab sailors who introduced pine kernels, almonds, raisins, cinnamon, and other spices to the island.
+Those with a sweet tooth are also well-catered for in Sicily, a legacy that dates back to Arab sailors who introduced pine kernels, almonds, raisins, cinnamon, etc., spices to the island.
 These invaders were also responsible for contributing to Sicily’s sweet tooth, introducing ice-cream and granita, marzipan and candied fruit, and the ricotta-based dessert, cassata.

 Cioccolate di Modica

 Meanwhile, the chocolate aficionados among us will love “cioccolate di modica,” an exceptional chocolate produced in the province of the same name.
 It is made from an ancient recipe introduced by the Spanish explorers, who previously took the formulae from the Aztec tribes of Central America.
 Mostly unchanged from ancient times, Modica’s chocolatiers use only cocoa beans and sugar, toasting the beans and then grinding them into flour using a stone called a metate.
 Sugar is added, and the mixture is heated to about 40 degrees centigrade, which ensures the sugar does not melt and remains granular.
 This ancient method of chocolate production, called cold-working, is unique to Modica even today.